MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

     $KeyVaultToken = $Response.access_token
     ```

 1. Use PowerShell’s Invoke-WebRequest command to retrieve the secret you created earlier in the Key Vault, passing the access token in the Authorization header.
-You’ll need the URL of your Key Vault, which is in the Essentials section of the Overview page of the Key Vault.
-Reminder - URI for Key Vault is on the Overview tab.
+You’ll need the URL of your Key Vault, which is in the **Essentials** section of the **Overview** page of the Key Vault.
+You will need the Secrets name which can be found in the **Secrets** section in your vault.
+**Note** You will need to replace both <https://your-key-vault-URI> and <secret-name> with values you collected above.

     ```
-    Invoke-RestMethod -Uri https://<your-key-vault-URI>/secrets/<secret-name>?api-version=2016-10-01 -Method GET -Headers @{Authorization="Bearer $KeyVaultToken"}
+    Invoke-RestMethod -Uri <https://your-key-vault-URI>/secrets/<secret-name>?api-version=2016-10-01 -Method GET -Headers @{Authorization="Bearer $KeyVaultToken"}
     ```
-1. You should receive a response that looks like the following:
+1. You should receive a response that include the headings of value, id, and attributes and looks like the following:
     ```
     'My Secret' https://mi-lab-vault.vault.azure.net/secrets/mi-test/50644e90b13249b584c44b9f712f2e51 @{enabled=True; created=16…
     ```